apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 Brooklyn provides a **catalog**, which is a persisted collection of versioned blueprints and other resources.
-Blueprints in the catalog can be deployed directly, via the Brooklyn REST API or the web console, or referenced in other blueprints.
+Blueprints in the catalog can be deployed directly, via the Brooklyn REST API or the web console, or referenced in other blueprints using their `id`.

 ### Catalog Items YAML Syntax